synacktraa/Base-Converter/README.md

 Output:
 ```

-Usage: basecon --to.<Base> <value>
+Usage: basecon <opt> <value>
 |CLI options|:-
-        d - Converts the given value into integer value.
+        -d - Converts the given value into integer value.
-        b - Converts the given value into binary value.
+        -b - Converts the given value into binary value.
-        o - Converts the given value into octal value.
+        -o - Converts the given value into octal value.
-        x - Converts the given value into hexadecimal value.
+        -x - Converts the given value into hexadecimal value.
 ```
 ---
 ### Examples: